 - Third-party harassment - bullying from people outside of your organisation

 - Keep a record of all harassment incidents - this includes recording the name of the person harassing you, their position within the company and the type of harassment inflicted upon you.
 Be specific about times, dates, locations and the names of any witnesses to the incident.
 Basically, gather as much information and evidence as possible, as this will only help your case.

 - Get witnesses - talk to your colleagues and make sure they'll back you up by corroborating your evidence.
 If you're being bullied or harassed, there is a good chance that others are too.
 Team up and help each other.

 - Stay calm and professional - don't make any hasty decisions or do anything irrational.
 Take the time to collect your evidence.
 Then, when the time is right to go to your superior, you'll be more articulate and able to present a better case for yourself.

-- Arrange a meeting with your supervisor or a representative from the HR team - take your record of incidents and any witnesses to them with you, and practice what you're going to say before the meeting.
+- Arrange a meeting with your supervisor or an HR representative- take your record of incidents and any witnesses to them with you, and practice what you're going to say before the meeting.
 If your harasser happens to be your supervisor, contact HR or your supervisor's superiors.

 Workplace harassment advice for employers

 Companies need to do much more to tackle harassment in the workplace, according to the head of the UK's equality watchdog - the EHRC.

 Rebecca Hilsenrath wrote to the CEOs of 400 top companies demanding action.